The Midnight Star: Plot

 Adelina Amouteru has achieved her goal of defeating all that have ever opposed her but must side with her former enemies in order to defeat a threat greater than all of them.
 After becoming Queen of Kenettra, Adelina gets a letter from Rafael stating that her sister, Violetta, is dying.
 After Adelina attacked Violetta, she found sanctuary with the Daggers.
 Adelina attacks the country in which she believes Violetta is in.
 Adelina's fury takes control of her and she is unable to think clearly which results in her and her soldier's capture.
 During the capture, Adelina begs to see Magiano, whom she loves.
 Later on, she is presented to a court in which Rafael, Enzo, and other members of the Daggers are.
 Because many elites have godlike powers, they are unable to contain their powers and it eventually will kill them.
 They make a deal with Adelina in which she and the Roses travel to the portal of the gods to return their powers.
 The gods have also had a negative effect on the environment such as sea animals being beached.
 Adelina later agrees but secretly only because she can be near her dying sister.
 Enzo attempts to kill Adelina under the influence of the Goddess of Death, Moritas.
 Luckily, Rafael kills Enzo while Enzo whispers the name of his dead beloved.
 Rafael saves Adelina and later cries over Enzo's dead body.
 Each elite that was going on the journey connects with a certain god; The Beldish Queen, Maeve Corrigan, and Teren Santoro are the only ones to connect with Moritas and Tristius, Angel of War.
 Much to Adelina's disgust, Maeve and Teren are brought on the journey.
 During the journey, Adelina confesses her love for Magiano, and for the first time in a long time, Adelina is able to sleep without the voices in her head talking.
 As the elites get closer to the portal, their powers and the negative effects of their powers increase.
 This results in Violetta's death.
 Everyone mourns the death of Violetta but continues on the journey.
 After reaching the portal, Maeve's men wait outside the portal for the elites' return.
 The elites enter the portal and meet monsters that feed on their godlike powers.
 Teren dies protecting others from the monsters and Adelina cries even though she hates him.
 All go and meet Moritas and bargain with her and return their powers.
 Adelina meets the Moritas and sees the dead body of Violetta and begins to cry.
-Moritas states that for one to come back to live, another life must be taken.
+Moritas states that for one to come back to life, another life must be taken.
 Adelina cries and apologizes to Magiano for leaving him and trades her life for her sister because if Violetta were in the same situation, she would have traded her life for Adelina's.
 Violetta is transported back to the entrance of the portal where she cries and explains what happened.
 Maeve's men greeted their Queen and says she has been gone to the portal for two months.
 Violetta apologizes to Magiano who in return says that it was Adelina's choice.
 A couple of months later Violetta begs the Goddess of Empathy, Compasia, to give her sister back.
 Compasia apologizes to Moritas and makes Adelina into a star just as Compasia did to her human lover.
 Magiano follows Adelina's constellation and in the book it states: